PrajwalBendale/PrajwalBendale/README.md

 Hi there! 👋
 </h1>

-<h1 align="center"> I’m Prajwal Bendale, Software Engineer</h1>
+<h1 align="center"> I’m Prajwal Bendale, Software Developer</h1>

-## Aboute Me
+## About Me

 - 🎓 Graduated with a degree in Engineering with Information Technology branch from Savitribai Phule Pune University
 - 👀 I’m interested in Full Stack Web Development and Full Stack Native Mobile App Development
-- 🌱 I’m currently learning deeply Native iOS Applications
+- 🌱 Full-stack developer with a deep understanding of software architecture, scalability and performance optimization.
+Passionate about building robust web and mobile applications with clean, efficient code.
 - 💞️ You can view my updated Resume through [https://drive.google.com/file/d/1MlzDaFMYnTepIIau8QMndaKMVJQ8ntfe/view?usp=sharing](https://drive.google.com/file/d/1yZSDzuAZN5aR3tdQl5fgJuijU-6splNd/view?usp=sharing)

 ## What I can do